-The Museum Maricel today is situated where Charles Deering used to live.
-It is made up of more than 3000 pieces from different origins that include Romanesque murals, Gothic paintings, Renaissance carvings, Modernist and Novocentist sculptures, canvas and several pictures and pieces of furniture.
-The museum organise various activities, exhibitions and collections, so do not hesitate to visit the website and plan your next trip!
+Today, the Museum Maricel takes advantage of the past home of Charles Deering.
+Above all, this place made up of more than 3000 pieces from different origins; including Romanesque murals, Gothic paintings, Renaissance carvings, Modernist and Novocentist sculptures, canvas and several pictures and pieces of furniture.

 The artistic complex of Maricel was built between 1910 and 1918 by Miquel Utrillo.
-The building was built for the American Charles Deering who wanted a home to serve all his needs and shelter his artwork.
-The place used to be a hospital and was converted into a residence.
-Deering still wasn’t satisfied, so he acquired all the fishermen houses.
-He wanted his art collection to have the respectful environment they deserved.
-Due to the renovations, the entire neighbourhood’s image was changed.
-Utrillo got inspiration from Cau Ferrat and Can Llopis, two other buildings that are museums in Sitges.
+The building was built for the American Charles Deering who therefore wanted a home to further serve all his needs and shelter his artwork.
+Moreover, the place used to be a hospital and was converted into a residence!

-The art collection that was first exposed in the house had mostly Hispanic artists as a focus, and some other pieces that Deering acquired in other places.
+The first exposed art collection in the house had mostly Hispanic artists as a focus; in addition, some other pieces that Deering acquired in other places.
 The most important ones from the gothic selection included El Greco, Vicente Lopez, Viladomat and Goya.
-The modernist pieces were represented by Ramon Casas, Regoyos, Santiago Rusiñol and the modern sculptures by Enric Casanovas and Gustave Violet and many more.
+In the same vein, Ramon Casas, Regoyos, Santiago Rusiñol represented part of the modernist pieces; and the modern sculptures by Enric Casanovas and Gustave Violet and many more.

-Today, the museum shows artwork from the 10th to the 20th century through Dr. Perez-Rosale’s collection and the city’s.
-The pieces that were owned by Dr. Jesus were never exposed before, and were incorporated with donations from artists’ families.
-The complex includes the Museum Maricel; Can Rocamora that connects the Maricel and the Cau Ferrat; Palau Maricel, in front of the two other buildings; Biblioteca Popular Santiago Rusiñol, inaugurated in 1936; and the Arxiu Històric de Sitges, on the ground floor.
+Today the museum shows artwork from the 10th to the 20th century; through Dr. Jesús Pérez-Rosales’s collection and the city’s.
+However, just recently, numerous pieces owned by Dr. Jesús Pérez-Rosales pass on display.
+The artists families incorporated part of the exhibition with donations.
+The complex further includes first the Museum Maricel; Can Rocamora that connects the Maricel and the Cau Ferrat; secound Palau Maricel, in front of the two other buildings; third the Biblioteca Popular Santiago Rusiñol, inaugurated in 1936; and last the Arxiu Històric de Sitges, on the ground floor.

-Train: Linie R2 South from Barcelona Sants or Estació de Franca, 45 minutes
+- Train: Linie R2 South from Barcelona Sants or Estació de Franca, moreover 45 minutes.